Minimal Surfaces in Hyperbolic 3-manifolds: Preliminaries

 \subsection{Classification of Hyperbolic $3$-Manifolds and Existence Results.}

 \

-Throughout the paper, we will only deal with complete, orientable hyperbolic $3$-manifolds with finitely generared fundamental group.
-To go over the previous results on the existence of minimal surfaces, we will follow the tree diagram in the introduction.
-For more details on the classification of hyperbolic $3$-manifolds, see the survey paper by Minsky \cite{Mi}.\\
+Throughout the paper, we only deal with complete, orientable hyperbolic $3$-manifolds with finitely generared fundamental group.
+Likewise, all the surfaces will be orientable.
+To go over the previous results on the existence of minimal surfaces, we follow the tree diagram in the introduction.
+For more details on the classification of hyperbolic $3$-manifolds, see the survey paper by Minsky \cite{Mi}.

-{\bf Finite Volume Hyperbolic $3$-manifolds:} These are the hyperbolic $3$-manifolds with finite volume.
-These can be classified by compactness:
+{\bf Finite Volume Hyperbolic $3$-manifolds:} These manifold are classified by their compactness:

-\begin{itemize} \item {\bf Closed Manifolds:} By foundational result of Almgren-Pitts min-max theory \cite{Pi}, every closed Riemannian manifold contains a smoothly embedded minimal surface.
+$\diamond$ {\em Closed Manifolds:} By foundational result of Almgren-Pitts min-max theory \cite{Pi}, every closed Riemannian manifold contains a smoothly embedded minimal surface.
 The minimal surfaces obtained by this method are \textit{unstable} by construction.
 See also \cite{MR}.
 On the other hand, if $M$ is Haken, one can obtain area minimizing surfaces in the homology class of the incompressible surface \cite{MSY,Ha2}.
-The minimal surfaces obtained this way are \textit{stable}.
+These minimal surfaces are \textit{stable}.

-\item {\bf Cusped Manifolds:} In the noncompact case, the finite volume hyperbolic $3$-manifolds is homeomorphic to the interior of a compact $3$-manifold where every boundary component is a torus.
-The ends of these manifolds are called cusps.
-Cusps topologically a solid torus where the core circle is removed.
+$\diamond$ {\em Cusped Manifolds:} In the noncompact case, the finite volume hyperbolic $3$-manifolds is homeomorphic to the interior of a compact $3$-manifold where every boundary component is a torus.
+The ends of these manifolds are called cusps (rank-2 cusps).
+These cusps are topologically a solid torus where the core circle is removed.
+Note that throughout the paper, we will omit rank-1 cusps.

-Recently, Rosenberg et al showed that all these manifolds contain a a minimal surface \cite{CHMR} by using min-max methods.
+Recently, Collin-Hauswirth-Mazet-Rosenberg showed that all these manifolds contain a minimal surface \cite{CHMR} by using min-max methods.
 They prove that minimal surfaces cannot go very deep in the cusps, hence they obtain smoothly embedded closed minimal surfaces.
 Again, these minimal surfaces are also \textit{unstable}.
-Recently, Huang-Wang obtained a similar result for such manifolds with different techniques \cite{HW2}.
+Huang-Wang obtained a similar result for such manifolds with different techniques \cite{HW2}.
 Their surfaces are least area in their homotopy class, and hence {\em stable}.

 Note also that recently, Chambers-Liokumovich obtained a very general existence result for any finite volume noncompact $3$-manifold \cite{CL} by generalizing Almgren-Pitts min-max techniques.
-Hence, the minimal surfaces they obtain is \textit{unstable}, too. \end{itemize}
+Song showed that these manifolds contain infinitely many closed embedded minimal surfaces \cite{So}.

-{\bf Infinite Volume Hyperbolic $3$-manifolds:} The classification of infinite volume complete hyperbolic $3$-manifolds are done by the geometry of the ends \cite{Th}.
+{\bf Infinite Volume Hyperbolic $3$-manifolds:} These manifolds are classified by the geometry of their ends \cite{Th}.